kfrankc/data512-final-project/README.md

 * [Pandas](https://pandas.pydata.org/)
 * [Plotly](https://plot.ly/python/)

-After installing dependencies, run command `jupyter notebook`, which should bring you to a localhost environment where you can click on the `analysis/` folder and click on `analysis.ipynb`.
+After installing dependencies, run command `jupyter notebook`, which should bring you to a localhost environment where you can click on the `analysis/` folder and click on `analysis.ipynb`, which is the Jupyter notebook you can follow for both my analysis and code.

 Feel free to contact me at kfrankc [at] uw edu  if you have any questions about this analysis.

+## License for the Data

+Both the Billboards and YouTube data are shared with [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/).
+The links to the datasets websites can be found below.

 ## Relevant Links